 Centrelink Advance Payment

 You may be eligible for an advance of your regular Centrelink benefits.
 This advance is then repaid interest-free out of your future benefit payments.
 To check your eligibility, please head to the Services Australia website.

 No Interest Loan Scheme

 Alternatively, you may be eligibility for the No Interest Loan Scheme (NILS) if you receive a low-income.
 Here, you may be able to access interest-free finance of up to $1,500.
 NILS is available from a number of community organisations across Australia; you can check your eligibility here.

 If you consider the options listed above and still wish to apply for a loan for pensioners, read on!

 Pension loans explained

-Pension loans, as you would expect, are a form of personal loan available for individuals who receive a government pension.
+Pension loans, as you would expect, are a form of loan for people on Centrelink and receive a pension payment.
 This includes both the Aged Pension and the Disability Support Pension (DSP).
 Moreover, it may include a number of other government benefits too.

 In short, these loans may be available for cash loans from $300 to $10,000 with repayment terms potentially ranging from 12 to 24 months.
 Not only that, they can cover almost any legitimate personal expense.